 The California Consumer Privacy Act (CCPA) was signed into law on June 28, 2019, and goes into effect on January 1, 2020.
 However, it has been covering Personal Identifiable Information (PII) data since January 1, 2019.
 This article will give you an in-depth look at the regulation and how it applies to your company.

 Are you ready for CCPA compliance?
-The cost of a data breach has exponentially increased as the size of data increases.
+The cost of a data breach has increased exponentially as the size of data breaches increase.
 The 14th-annual Cost of Data Breach Study found that the average cost of a data breach was $3.92M, which on average took 279 days to identify and contain.
-More and more countries/states are enforcing strict privacy laws that protect consumers.
-Violations of these regulations could cost you millions.
+As more and more countries/states are enforcing strict privacy laws that protect consumers, violations of data privacy regulations could cost you millions.